DevanshKalkhandey/DevanshKalkhandey/README.md

 ## Hi there 👋 I'm Devansh Kalkhandey !!
-- Currently Pursuing B.Tech in Computer Science & Engineering🎓
+- Completed B.Tech in Computer Science & Engineering🎓
-- In the process of learning Web Development and Data Structures & Algorithms 👨‍💻
+- In the process of learning Power Bi and MySQL 👨‍💻
 - We can talk all day about technologies that surround us and photography to explore the aesthetic side 🙋‍♂️

 ### Languages Known